mohsinmunir1/chatTXT/readme.md

 It will open a webpage in your browser 🌐
 - If it doesn't automatically open, you can manually visit `http://localhost:8501` in your browser.

-Browse and select a `.txt` file with the source information, and enter any query regarding the source provided.
+Browse and select a `.csv` file with the source information, and enter any query regarding the source provided.

 Click on the submit button to generate and see a response for your query. 👍